artefactual/archivematica-docs/user-manual/transfer/transfer.rst

   extension.
 You can also choose to skip identification and run it later, during Ingest, instead.

-* Complete transfer: Includes indexing transfer.
+* Complete transfer: Includes indexing the transfer.

 5. A transfer that is in the middle of processing will show which micro- services have been completed (green) and which are in progress (orange).